-The dovekSIE prediction for the 2020 monthly mean September ice extent is 3.89 million square kilometers.
+The dovekSIE prediction for the 2021 monthly mean September ice extent is 3.89 million km2.
 The dovekSIE prediction is computed as a sum of the linear trend (climatology) and departure from the trend (interannual variability).
-We take the long-term linear trend in a time series of the monthly mean September sea ice extent over the 1993-2019 period.
-A negative departure from the trend is projected for the 2020 September monthly mean sea ice extent.
+We take the long-term linear trend in a time series of the monthly mean September sea ice extent over the 1993-2020 period.
+The value of the linear trend for the September 2021 monthly sea ice extent is 3.96 million km2.
+A negative departure from the trend of -0.07 million km2 is projected for the September 2021.
 We use the integrated sea level pressure difference across Fram Strait from November 1 to May 31 in a linear least squares fit model as a predictor for the anomaly of monthly mean September sea ice extent.